REPUBLIC OF INDIA 2013-2014

 WESTERN and SOUTHERN INDIA

-Kanyakumari also known as Cape Comorin, this is a ‘rocky mainland ‘on the Indian Ocean in the State of Tamil Nadu and located at the Southern Most tip of the Indian Subcontinent.
-Kanyakumari is popular because it is the only places on earth, where you can see the Sun Rise and Sun Set from the ocean.
+Kanyakumari also known as Cape Comorin, is a ‘rocky mainland ‘on the Indian Ocean in the State of Tamil Nadu and located at the Southern Most tip of the Indian Subcontinent.
+Kanyakumari is popular because it is the only places on earth where you can see the Sun Rise and Sun Set from the ocean.
 It is even more special and spectacular on Chitra Paurnami [full moon that occurs in Apr-May] when one can view both the sun and the moon facing each other on the same horizon, a rare sight of unique grandeur.
-Also, of interest is that it is at the tip of the Indian peninsula and the confluence of the Bay of Bengal, the Arabian Sea and the Indian Ocean.
+Also of interest is that it is at the tip of the Indian peninsula and the confluence of the Bay of Bengal, the Arabian Sea and the Indian Ocean.

 The climate is influenced by the Himalayas and the Thar Desert.
 The Himalayas prevent cold Central Asian winds from blowing in, keeping the bulk of the Indian subcontinent warmer than most locations at similar latitudes.
 The Thar Desert plays a crucial role in attracting the moisture-laden south-west summer monsoon winds that, between June and October, provide the majority of India’s rainfall